ihsingh2/smai-assignments/assignments/3/README.md

 ### Analysis

 It is not difficult to see that the recall score on the Wine Quality dataset was much higher (twice infact!) than the precision.
 This demonstrates the model's bias towards predicting a small subset of values that it considers to be more probable.
 This was however expected owing to the target label's distribution being concentrated around just three values.
 This is reflected in the by and large ignorance of the model in predicting the quality to be outside this small range.
 We see the opposite effect in the multi-label classification case.
-The model was unable to see through such any exploitable pattern and chose to make more precise predictions, loosing out on recall.
+The model was unable to see through any such exploitable pattern and chose to make more precise predictions, losing out on recall.

 ## Multilayer Perceptron Regression